What Is A Timeshare And How Does It Work?

 - Use a timeshare appraisal service to assess the timeshare’s value.

-- Ask about any upfront fees, cancellation terms and their refund policy.
+- Ask about any upfront fees, cancellation terms and refund policy.
 Get everything in writing.

 - Ask for references from previous clients.